 Tennessee has more than its share of uninsured drivers.
-A 2011 report from the Insurance Research Council estimated that, in 2009, 24 percent of Tennessee drivers were uninsured.
-That was well above the national average of 13.8 percent, and tied for the third highest amount of uninsured drivers in the U.S.
+A report from the Insurance Research Council estimated that, in 2012, about 20 percent of Tennessee drivers were uninsured.
+That was well above the national average of 12.6 percent.

-Uninsured motorist coverage, which is optional in the Volunteer State, offers financial protection against the 1 in 4 drivers who lack insurance.
+Uninsured motorist coverage, which is optional in the Volunteer State, can offer financial protection against the roughly 1 in 5 drivers who lack insurance.

 Failure to provide proof of insurance

 If you can't prove you have car insurance in Tennessee, you face a Class C misdemeanor which could include repercussions such as a $100 fine, suspension of your drivers license, and the inability to renew your vehicle's registration until you meet certain requirements.
 Keep a current auto policy and your insurance ID card in the glove box to avoid these penalties.

 The state may require you to file an SR-22, otherwise known as a certificate of financial responsibility, if you're convicted of driving without car insurance, a DUI, or multiple traffic violations.
 Depending on the offense, you might have to file this document with the state (through your insurer) for up to 5 years.